State of children in Suffolk

 What is it?

-The State of Children in Suffolk report aims to provide an overview of the children and young people in Suffolk.
-The report includes data and information on the following topics:
+The State of Children in Suffolk report aims to provide an overview of the health and wellbeing of children and young people in Suffolk.

 How recent is the data?